OCIPOC/courses-and-books/python-data-structures/book/search-trees.md

 # Search Trees

 ## Introduction
-A Tree is a non-linear data structure.
-It can store hierarchical data.
-In case when tree nodes are ordered we can use trees for search.
-Another application is for storing large amounts of data.
-Unlike arrays, pointer implementation has no upper limit for the number of nodes.
+A Search Tree is a tree data structure used for locating specific keys from within a set.
+Each key in the Search Tree is greater than any keys in left subtrees and less than any keys in subtrees on the right

 ## Binary Search Trees
 A binary Search Tree is a Tree data structure whose internal nodes store a key that is greater than all the keys in the node’s left subtree and less than those in its right subtree.
 On average, a binary search tree with n keys generated from a random series of insertions and removals of keys has expected height O(log n).